A Word from Deb Miller

-In its fourth year, Hunter continues to play a vital role and has stayed committed to raising awareness and financial support for Pediatric Cancer Clinical Trials at Connecticut Children’s to continue the fight this terrible disease.
+In its fifth year, Hunter continues to play a vital role and has remained committed to raising awareness and financial support for Pediatric Cancer Clinical Trials at Connecticut Children’s to continue the fight this terrible disease.

-We invite you to join us at the Robby Brisco Open – to play some golf, raise money for Clinical Trials research and to remember an exceptional boy named Robby Brisco.
+We invite you to join us at the Robby Brisco Open – to play some golf, raise money for Clinical Trials research and to remember an exceptional young man named Robby Brisco.
 If you don’t golf, you can join us for the dinner reception.